Endodontics

 *Obtaining a badge from UConn Health is mandatory and required in order to be enrolled.
 This process includes a full background check.
 Badges are subject to approval from UConn Police and the Risk Management Office.

-• Residents in the endodontic certificate program receive a monthly stipend.
+Residents in the endodontic certificate program receive a salary or stipend.

-• For U.S. citizens who are graduates of U.S. and Canadian dental schools, the current annual stipend is $24,000 for the first year and $25,000 for the second and third year of residency.
+• receive an annual salary currently in the amount of $24,000 for the first year and $25,000 for the second and third years of residency.

-• For foreign nationals and foreign graduates, the current annual stipend is $13,000 for each year of residency.
+• receive an annual stipend currently in the amount of $13,000 for each year of residency.

 Tuition

-• For the residency certificate program, the Advanced Dental Education Fee is $25,000 per year for all graduates (U.S., Canadian and International graduates).
-This fee is not eligible for Federal Financial Aid when a resident does not enroll in the Master of Dental Science Degree program.
+• For the residency certificate program, the Advanced Dental Education Fee is $25,000 per year.
+This fee may be included in a Federal Financial Aid package for eligible residents who are also enrolled in the optional Master of Dental Science degree program.

 For more information, see the Resident Salaries, Stipends, Fees and Tuition.